Bharat9848/notes/aiAgents.md

 ---

+# Evaluation
-## Evaluation
+## General
- - Evaluation API
+ - look different vendors Evaluation API ??
  - When logprobs are available, use them.
 Logprobs can be used to measure how confi‐ dent a model is about a generated token.

 ### Evaluation pipeline
- - selecting new model
- - regression
+ - regression suite to test all the functionality
- - monitor
  - user feedback
  - What
-   1. Evaluation can happen at different levels: per task, per turn, and per intermediate output.
+   1. Evaluation can happen at different levels: per-task, per-turn and per-intermediate output.
-   2. per turn should evaluate quality to each output.
+   2. per-turn should evaluate quality to each output.
-   3. per task should evaluate no of iterations model took to solve the problem.
+   3. per-task should evaluate no of iterations model took to solve the problem.
-   4. define what inputs are out of the scope of your application, how to detect them, and how your application should respond to them.
+   4. define what inputs are out of the scope of your application, how to detect them and how your application should respond to them.
    5. test queries, ideally real user queries test on relvance, factual correctness and safety.
    6. On this scoring system, create a rubric with examples.
 What does a response with a score of 1 look like and why does it deserve a 1?
 Validate your rubric with humans: yourself, coworkers, friends, etc.
    7. business metrics